 Whether your tulips are from bulbs that you planted last fall or they are bulbs from past years, consider a bulb fertilizer when the plants begin sprouting.
 Epsoma’s “Bulb Tone” product is good.

 Sadly a lot of critters like to munch on tulip bulbs: chipmunks, moles, deer, bunnies, voles, squirrels, and groundhogs.
 So what can you do if you have these animals where you live?
-Well, depending on your garden, you might not have to do anything.
+Here are a few things you can try.

 1. Add chicken wire